sitiny/mr-to-pct/README.md

 prep_t1 = True
 ```

-You may also optionally produce an example figure of the MR and pCT produced.
+You may also optionally produce an example figure of the pCT output.
 If plot_mrct is set to True, an example figure will be produced.
 ```
 # Do you want to produce an example plot? yes = True, no = False.
 plot_mrct = True